asreview/asreview/docs/source/server_configuration.rst

     FLASK_SQLALCHEMY_DATABASE_URI = "sqlite:///asreview.production.sqlite"

-Postgresql database
+PostgreSQL database
 ~~~~~~~~~~~~~~~~~~~

-You can replace the SQLite database with a `Postgresql database
+You can replace the SQLite database with a `PostgreSQL database
 <https://www.postgresql.org/>`_.
 This requires an extra step during installation
 and an extra step in the configuration file: